nebulastream/nebulastream/docs/design/20240822_query_frontend.md

 The DuckDB parser is integrated into DuckDB, i.e., it is no off-the-shelf library.
 This is why we have to extract it.
 In this process, we want to make it a standalone library.
-Given a SQL query string, it will then output an object of type `SQLStatement`.
+Given an SQL query string, it will then output an object of type `SQLStatement`.
 Each `SQLStatement` has a type `TYPE`, e.g., `SELECT_STATEMENT`, `INSERT_STATEMENT`.
-Using the type information, we can cast it into derived classes, e.g., `SQLStatement`.
+Using the type information, we can cast it into derived classes, e.g., `SelectStatement`, `InsertStatement`.
 Derived classes are, in turn, tagged datastructures depending on the components of the query, e.g., whether it contains set operations or has subqueries.

 To integrate this system-agnostic parser library into NES, we have to traverse the `SQLStatement`, extract the information, and generate a NES-specific query representation, i.e., `NES::Query` for a start.